rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ## Type checking bloopers

-This section shows examples of code that compiles but clearly should not.
-I will discuss some "correct" programs that should compile but do not in the [Recursive Types](#recursive-types) section.
+This note shows examples of code that compiles but clearly should not.
+We already seen some "correct" programs that should compile but do not (e.g. `curry(_())`) and we will see one more in the [Recursive Types](#recursive-types) note.

 All of these type check: